Skip to main content

 Access earnings rates

-View and configure Earnings rates through Payroll > Config > Earnings Rates.
+View and configure Earnings rates through Payroll > Payroll Settings > Earnings Rates.

 Create earnings rates in Tanda